Darkosxl/Darkosxl/README.md

-Hey, I'm an editor and a programmer.
+AI artist and dev.
 HMU on bscemarslan@gmail.com for any request